Residential Tenancy (Jersey)

 (a) whether

-the residential tenancy was for a fixed term and whether that term has expired;
+the residential tenancy was granted for an initial term and whether the tenancy

 (b) whether